Bohdan Beniuk: Politics

-During the 2012 Ukrainian parliamentary election Beniuk was placed second on the proportional list list of Svoboda.
+During the 2012 Ukrainian parliamentary election Beniuk was placed second on the proportional list of Svoboda.
 On 18 March 2014, Beniuk, along with his teammates on the "Svoboda" party, including the deputy of the Verkhovna Rada Ihor Miroshnychenko, by the use of physical force pushed the head of the National Television Company of Ukraine Oleksander Panteleimon to resign.
 Beniuk's outrage was triggered by displays of Russians celebrating the annexation of Crimea by the Russian Federation on television.
 The actions of Svoboda were condemned by Prime Minister Arseniy Yatsenyuk.

 In the 2019 Ukrainian parliamentary election Beniuk was placed sixth on the joint proportional list of Svoboda with the National Corps, the Governmental Initiative of Yarosh and Right Sector.